acp6-sd/github-pages/README.md

 # GitHub Pages

-_Create a site or blog from your GitHub repositories with GitHub Pages._
+_Create a site or blog from your GitHubks repositories with GitHub Pages._

 </header>